tysovkin/Wether/README.md

 Next, the bot sends the user a message with the weather for the specified city.

-Зависимости
+## Credits
-github.com/Syfaro/telegram-bot-api - Telegram Bot API
+* github.com/Syfaro/telegram-bot-api - Telegram Bot API
-github.com/briandowns/openweathermap - OpenWeatherMap API wrapper
+*github.com/briandowns/openweathermap - OpenWeatherMap API wrapper